-According to industry sources, estimated losses to U.S. copyright industries due to intellectual property piracy exceeded \$800 million in 2001.
-Video piracy remains high, although levels are somewhat lower in Moscow than in other regions.
-Of special concern in 2001 has been large increases in illegal DVD production far in excess of demand in the Russian market, with pirated products apparently intended not only for domestic consumption, but also for export.
-Piracy of music and software remained high in 2001 at approximately 70 percent of sales.
-Russia is also a major destination and transhipment point for pirated optical media products.
+According to industry sources, estimated losses to U.S. copyright industries due to intellectual property piracy (films, videos, sound recordings, books and computer software) exceeded \$755 million in 2002.
+Of special concern in 2002 were the large increases in illegal DVD production far in excess of Russian demand, with pirated products apparently intended not only for domestic consumption but also for export.
+The film industry estimates that over 80 percent of all DVDs on the Russian market are counterfeit.
+Piracy of motion pictures is estimated at approximately 80 percent of sales, piracy of music at approximately 66 percent of sales, and software piracy at approximately 88 percent of sales, all of which remained high in 2002.
+Although the Russian Government established an interagency task force to combat piracy, headed by Prime Minister Kasyanov, in the fall of 2002, Russia remains a major destination and transhipment point for pirated optical media products.

-With the exception of protection of pre-existing copyrighted works and sound recordings, the Russian government has made considerable progress in constructing a legal framework to bring Russia up to world standards in its protection of intellectual property (IP).
+With the exception of protection for pre-existing copyrighted works and sound recordings, the Russian government has made considerable progress in constructing a legal framework to bring Russia up to world standards in its protection of intellectual property (IP).
 Since 1992, Russia has enacted generally acceptable laws on trademarks and appellations of origin, patents, protection of layout designs for integrated circuits, and copyrights, including protection for computer software.

 Russia is a member of the Paris Convention for the Protection of Industrial Property, the Berne Convention for the Protection of Literary and Artistic Works, the Geneva Phonograms Convention, the Universal Copyright Convention and other major multilateral intellectual property conventions.
 The U.S.-Russia bilateral trade agreement also requires Russia to provide protection for intellectual property.
 As part of Russia's accession to the WTO, Russia will be required to fully meet obligations under the WTO's Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS Agreement) upon accession.
-The Russian Patent and Trademark Agency (Rospatent) has drafted amendments to five existing laws covering the various forms of intellectual property that should bring Russia's legislation largely in line with TRIPS standards.
-This legislation was submitted to the Duma in June 2001, but the Duma has yet to pass the package of amendments.
+The Russian Patent and Trademark Agency (Rospatent) drafted amendments to five existing laws covering the various forms of intellectual property that should bring Russia's legislation largely in line with TRIPS standards.
+This legislation was submitted to the Duma in June 2001, and the Duma has taken steps to bring the legislation into force, including the passage and signature of amendments to the Trademark Law in December 2002, te passage and sithe passage of amendments to laws covering integrated circuits and plant varieties and computer software and databases, and the first reading of amendments to the Copyright Law in November 2002.

-There are some marginal improvements in antipiracy actions by Russian law enforcement agencies, including raids by police, but overall enforcement of IPR remains inadequate.
+There are some marginal improvements in anti-piracy actions by Russian law enforcement agencies, including an increased number of raids by police, but overall enforcement of IPR remains inadequate.
 Enforcement actions depend on proactive initiatives by rights holders to investigate violations and then refer investigations to law enforcement agencies.
 Strengthened criminal penalties for IPR infringement went into effect on January 1, 1997, and even stronger penalties have been proposed by the Russian Government in draft legislation.
-But, while the Russian Government has begun to pay more attention to enforcement, there are still few cases in which existing penalties have been applied, and even when violators have received jail sentences, the sentences are often suspended or general amnesties are issued, and no time is actually served.
+But, while the Russian Government has begun to pay more attention to enforcement, there are still few cases in which existing penalties have been applied, and even when violators have received jail sentences, the sentences are often suspended or general amnesties are issued, and imprisonment does not actually occur.
 In addition, goods seized during enforcement actions are rarely destroyed and consequently may return to the stream of commerce.